Best Books from 2023

 Book Summary

-Kerala, on India’s southern coast, is a slender, coastal state with almost 373 miles of Arabian Sea coast and beaches.
+Kerala, on India’s southern coast, is a slender state with almost 373 miles of Arabian Sea coastline and beaches.
 Being surrounded by water makes this a popular tourist destination.
 But for the family at the heart of this novel, being surrounded by water has plagued three generations.
 In every generation, at least one person dies by drowning.

-This is a hefty book, at over 700 pages, but like Verghese’s past work, it receives rave reviews!
-It includes elements of magical realism and straddles myth and reality.
-You’ll be transported Kerala, where you’ll experience all of the sights and sounds, including clothing, dance, music, architecture, customs, food, and so much more.
+This is a hefty book, at over 700 pages, but like Verghese’s past work, it deserves every rave review!
+With elements of magical realism, straddling myth and reality, you’ll be transported to Kerala, where you’ll experience all of the sights and sounds, including clothing, dance, music, architecture, customs, food, and so much more.

 A tip, though – keep your dictionary handy if you’re a little rusty on your Latin or anatomy.
 Author Abraham Verghese completed his medical education in India at Madras Medical College before working as a doctor and a professor at the Stanford University School of Medicine.
 His medical expertise is apparent throughout the book.
 But, as was the case with Cutting for Stone, some readers may find the descriptions of surgical procedures a bit too graphic.